Canadian Tire Centre: History

 Actual construction took 18 months, finishing in January 1996.
-The Palladium opened on January 15, 1996 with a concert by Canadian rocker Bryan Adams.
+The Palladium opened on January 15, 1996, with a concert by Canadian rocker Bryan Adams.
 The first NHL game took place two days later, with the Montreal Canadiens defeating the Senators 3–0.
-On February 17, 1996, the name 'Palladium' was changed to the Corel Centre (or Centre Corel in French), when Corel Corporation, an Ottawa software company, signed a 10-year deal for the naming rights.
+On February 17, 1996, the name 'Palladium' was changed to the Corel Centre (or Centre Corel in French), when Corel Corporation, an Ottawa software company, signed a ten-year deal for the naming rights.

-When mortgage holder Covanta Energy (the former Ogden Entertainment) went into receivership in 2001, Terrace was expected to pay off the whole debt.
+In 2001, Kanata was merged into the City of Ottawa, thus bringing the arena officially into the Canadian capital.
+When mortgage holder Covanta Energy (the former Ogden Entertainment) went into receivership that year, Terrace was expected to pay off the whole debt.
 The ownership was not able to refinance the arena, eventually leading to Terrace filing for bankruptcy in 2003.
 However, on August 26, 2003, billionaire businessman Eugene Melnyk finalized the purchase of the Senators and the arena.
 The arena and club became solely owned by Melnyk through a new company, Capital Sports Properties.

 In 2004, the ownership applied to expand its seating.
-The City of Ottawa amended its bylaws in December 2004, and in 2005, the venue was allowed to increase its seating capacity to 19,153 and total attendance to 20,500 when including standing room.
+The City of Ottawa amended its bylaws in December 2004, and in 2005, the venue was allowed to increase its seating capacity to 19,153 people and total capacity of 20,500 with standing room.

 Also in 2005, the arena became home to the Ottawa Sports Hall of Fame, with a display on the second-floor concourse.
 Information regarding over 200 inductees is detailed on individual plaques.
 The exhibits display had previously been located at the Ottawa Civic Centre since 1967.
 The space is donated by Scotiabank Place.
-In 2011, it was announced that the Hall of Fame exhibit will be moving to a permanent space at the Heritage Building of the Ottawa City Hall.
+In 2011, it was announced that the Hall of Fame exhibit would move to a permanent space at the Heritage Building of the Ottawa City Hall.